AdaCore/gnatstudio/docs/users_guide/projects.rst

 In all cases, you can choose whether this should be a simple dependency or a limited dependency.
-The latter allows you to have mutually dependent projects (A depends on B, which in turns depends on A even indirectly), although you cannot reference the attributes of such a project in the current project (for example, to indicate that the compiler switches to use for A are the same as for B: you need to duplicate that information).
+The latter allows you to have mutually dependent projects (:file:`A` depends on :file:`B`, which in turns depends on :file:`A` even indirectly), although you cannot reference the attributes of such a project in the current project (for example, to indicate that the compiler switches to use for :file:`A` are the same as for :file:`B` you need to duplicate that information).
 In some cases, GPS forces a limited dependency to avoid loops in the dependencies that would make the project tree illegal.

 .. index:: project; editing